All pics by www.kriskesiak.com

 "I was keen to get back into the studio and do a live EP in between albums number one and two" says Martha.
 "There are a couple of new tracks on there, plus two of my all-time favourite country songs, by Hank Williams and Patsy Cline.
 The older I get, the less I listen to modern music: I'm stepping back in time more, and enjoying the experience."

 2016 saw her travel to has seen her travel to Kansas City, to play and showcase at Folk Alliance - with funding assistance from Creative Scotland.
-Martha has just freshly returned from Nashville, where she has been co-writing her second album and playing live at the world-renowned Bluebird Cafe and The Nashville Palace, amongst other legendary venues.
+Martha has just freshly returned from Nashville, where she's spent three months writing and recording her second album and playing live at the world-renowned Bluebird Cafe and The Nashville Palace.

 2017 has already seen her play the 02 as part of Country2Country Festival, Glasgow Americana Festival and DoricanaFest to name but a few.
 Martha is already looking forward to 2018 and the release of her second album, her first headline tour and festival appearances.